Updated for 2017:

 We start every weekday morning with the WOWO morning news team from 5 to 9, filled with weather, traffic, sports, financial news, commentary, and interviews with the newsmakers.
 From 9am to 3pm, WOWO broadcasts 2 of the most popular national talk radio shows, Glenn Beck and Rush Limbaugh, and then wraps up the afternoon with 3 hours of the Pat Miller Program.
 While Pat’s show is topical and filled with conversations with both listeners and newsmakers, our news department is on top of their game with news, weather and traffic updates.

 Evenings are usually filled with another 6 hours of national talk show programming from Sean Hannity and Mark Levin.
 They may be preempted by the Governors State of the State address or Election Night coverage and commentary.
-Or during hockey season, Fort Wayne’s Komets play-by-play has been a main stay on WOWO with hall of fame broadcaster, Bob Chase.
+Or during hockey season, Fort Wayne’s Komets play-by-play has been a main stay on WOWO.
+Notre Dame and Indy Colts Football are on WOWO too.

 Let’s get to the heart of what you want to know…